Hoang-Long2012/New/README.md

 - To pass a literal file named `-`, use `./-` (Linux/macOS) or `.\-` (Windows).
 - You can use wildcard patterns when specifying template files.
 - The source code is cross-platform and should work on Windows, Linux and macOS.
-- Currently only Windows binaries are officially provided.
+- Currently only Windows and Linux binaries are officially provided.

 ---